 We define EBITDA as earnings before income taxes, net interest expense, gain or loss on extinguishment of long-term debt, net other income or expense, and depreciation and amortization expense.
-We separately disclose our non-cash asset impairment charges, which, if not material, would be reflected as a component of our depreciation and amortization expense.
-Because these impairment charges are material for certain period presented, we have reported them as a separate line item.
-Non-cash goodwill impairment and non-cash gains and losses on equity investments are also added back if applicable.
-To arrive at our measure of Adjusted EBITDA, we exclude gains and losses on disposition of assets, if any.
+Non-cash impairment losses on goodwill and other long-lived assets and non-cash gains and losses on equity investments are also added back if applicable.
+To arrive at our measure of Adjusted EBITDA, we exclude the gain or loss on disposition of assets and the general provision for current expected credit losses, if any.
 In addition, we include realized losses from foreign currency exchange contracts not designated as hedging instruments and other than temporary loss on note receivable, which are excluded from EBITDA as a component of net other income or expense.
 We define free cash flow as cash flows from operating activities less capital expenditures, net of proceeds from sale of assets.
-In the following reconciliations, we provide amounts as reflected in our accompanying consolidated financial statements unless otherwise noted.
+In the following reconcilitations, we provide amounts as reflected in the consolidated financial statements unless otherwise noted.

-The reconciliation of our net income (loss) to EBITDA and Adjusted EBITDA is as follows (in thousands):
+The reconciliation of our net income (loss) to EBITDA and Adjusted EBITDA is as follows (in thousands): $\frac{1}{2} \left(\frac{1}{2} \right) \left(\frac{1}{2} \right)$